Find out about the VAT liability of insurance transactions and insurance related services.

 Where there’s more than one party insured under a policy, which is often the case with MAT insurance, for example, hull insurance where the insured parties could include the owners, the managers, the operators, the time charterers and the mortgagors, the principal insured should be identified where possible and their place of belonging used to determine the VAT code.
 The principal insured may be the only named insured as distinct from the others shown as additional insured parties on the policy, or they may be the first named on the policy.

-Where the identities of multiple insured parties are known but a principal can’t be identified, the places of belonging of all of the insured parties should be ascertained (if practicable) and the business coded according to whether the insured parties are all based inside the EU, or all outside the EU or some inside and some outside, as outlined in paragraph 6.7.1.
+Where the identities of multiple insured parties are known but a principal cannot be identified, the places of belonging of all of the insured parties should be ascertained (if practicable) and the business coded according to whether the insured parties are all based inside the UK or all outside the UK or some inside and some outside, as outlined in paragraph 6.7.1.

-6.7.3 When the place of belonging of the insured can’t be established
+6.7.3 When the place of belonging of the insured cannot be established

 In these circumstances, the VAT coding should be decided by reference to: